 As we covered the dynamics of Amazon’s organic ranking algorithm, we understand the importance of optimizing a product page’s title, bullets, product description, and backend search terms to correlate with relevant keywords the Amazon shopper is searching.
 While we look to gather keywords that will convert on Amazon, there are a few areas that provide great grounds for keyword research:

-- AMS Reporting Data – Search Term reports in AMS provide the only Amazon-given keyword metric, attributing a shopper’s search behavior and query to conversions – giving insight into what keywords are driving sales.
-Use these converting keywords not only in AMS campaigns, but in the product page content and backend search terms.
+– AMS Reporting Data – Search Term reports in AMS provide the only Amazon-given keyword metric, attributing a shopper’s search behavior and the query to conversions – giving insight into what keywords are driving sales.
+Use these converting keywords not only in AMS campaigns but in the product page content and backend search terms.

-- Reviews and Q/A Research – customer reviews, testimonials, and questions house insightful information into how they’re using the product, the pros, the cons, etc. – providing a hub of keyword ideas for content.
-Sift through reviews to grab keyword ideas for on-page content and backend search terms, while compiling the common customer questions to address in the product features, product description and product images, helping increase conversions.
+– Reviews and Q/A Research – customer reviews, testimonials, and questions house insightful information into how they’re using the product, the pros, the cons, etc. – providing a hub of keyword ideas for content.
+Sift through reviews to grab keyword ideas for on-page content and backend search terms, while compiling the common customer questions to address in the product features, product description, and product images, helping increase conversions.

 – Competitor Research – top ranking competitor listings offer insight into the keywords and content that’s converting.
 Dig into competitors and related products in the category to pull relevant content and keyword ideas for your product listing.

 – MerchantWords – keyword tools, like MerchantWords and other keyword aggregators, compile a database of keyword phrases people are searching on Amazon, along with an estimated search volume, using Amazon’s autosuggest searches provided when a user starts a search.
 Discover the highly searched keywords and phrases Amazon shoppers are actually searching for and incorporate the findings into your products’ keyword strategy.